Baseball and Butterflies: Fun Boston Museums for Kids

 Featuring over 700 interactive exhibits, the Museum of Science is a must-see for families visiting Boston.
 The Hall of Human Life features interactive exhibits designed to measure different responses including your ability to concentrate.
 Hidden near the gallery’s windows is a very cool see-through beehive with a pipe that serves as the bees’ front door.
 The bees exit to find food sources.
 When they return to the hive, they do a jittery dance and the other bees know, based on their movements, where to go to find their next meal.
 Totally cool.

-SheBuysTravel Tip: Check the museum calendar for special events scheduled on the day of your visit like the Live Animal Story Time for preschoolers.
+SheBuysTravel Tip: Check the museum calendar for special events scheduled on the day of your visit, like story time for preschoolers.

 Museum of Science